bookvlada/kottans-frontend/README.md

 ### Hello Kottans! ###
 My name is Vlada, I'm 14 years old and I start to learn a frontend developing.
 Earlier I studied python basics, web-design and english.
 I hope these skills will help me during the course
-Happy to learn with us!!!
+Happy to learn with you!!!
 :>

 ## STAGE0 ##